1. Home

 Thrifted art is versatile, allowing for each piece to be used in multiple ways.

-When I style thrifted art for Fall, my go-to colors are oranges, browns, tans and deep reds.
-These are tones that pair well with my Fall decor as well as other artwork that I may have around the house.
+When I style thrifted art for fall, my go-to colors are oranges, browns, tans and deep reds.
+These are tones that pair well with my seasonal decor as well as other artwork that I may have around the house.

-Below are three different ways of decorating with secondhand artwork!
+Below are four different ways of decorating with secondhand artwork!

 Thrifted art, or any artwork in general, offers interest and depth to shelves, mantels, hutches and the like.